-Despite enduring an injury-plagued season with Arsenal’s Under-23s, McEneff still extended his contract with the club.
+Despite enduring an injury-plagued 2020-21 season with Arsenal’s Under-23s, McEneff still extended his contract with the club.
 But he never broke through, and is now back in Ireland with his hometown club Derry City.

 Having spent his entire career in Arsenal’s academy, Coyle decided to join League One side Gillingham on a season-long loan in 2020.